Derek Chauvin trial judge denies motions for delay and change of venue

 In all, an additional seven jurors have been seated this week — including five who said they had seen news of the settlement but insisted it would not influence their decision-making.

-Prosecutors pointed to the steady pace of jury selection this week as proof that pretrial publicity, including about the settlement, had not harmed Chauvin’s right to a fair trial.
+Cahill agreed with prosecutors who had pointed to the steady pace of jury selection this week as proof that pretrial publicity, including about the settlement, had not harmed Chauvin’s right to a fair trial.

 But Nelson has strongly implied jurors won’t be able to put the news out of their minds, even if they swear under oath that they are able to do so.

 Cahill called the news of the settlement “unfortunate” and described the defense concerns as “legitimate’ but said Friday he ultimately believed the proceedings had not been compromised.